-The Social Movements and the State specialty connects easily with the many foci in the department and affliated faaculty conduct cross-cutting research among them.
+The Social Movements and the State specialty connects with the many foci in the department and with affiliated faculty conduct cross-cutting research around the campus.
 Faculty members' expertise spans the areas Development and Social Stratification, Environmental Sociology, Military Sociology, Race and Ethnicity, Social Demography, and Social Psychology.

 The principal faculty active in the area include:

 - Dawn Dow